akauppi/firebase-jest-testing/package/Writing tests.md

 Give the name of the callable, and then call the returned function with input data.

-The returned promise should work as the JS SDK client.
+The returned promise should work as with the JS SDK client.
 If there are communication level problems (e.g. the named callable is not reached), the promise rejects.

 >Note: Roles are not currently implemented, but can be.
-It would be like: `httpsCallable(name).as({ uid: "you" })` - but this is not implemented
+It would be like: `httpsCallable(name).as({ uid: "you" })`.
+Let the author know (with a testable use case) if you need it.

 ### `setRegion`